plygrnd/snoowatch/README.md

-#subredditstats
+# subredditstats

-A simple library to retrieve statistics from Reddit communities.
+A suite of tools to analyze submissions, users and comments on Reddit.